-Virginia Tech, home of the “HokieBird” will be the new home for the National Thanksgiving Turkey and alternate.
-The turkeys will be cared for by veterinarians and students of Virginia Tech’s Animal and Poultry Sciences Department at “Gobbler’s Rest” within an enclosure located inside the Livestock Judging Pavilion on campus in Blacksburg, Virginia.
+Virginia Tech, home of the “HokieBird,” is the home of the National Thanksgiving Turkey and alternate following the White House presentation.
+The turkeys are cared for by veterinarians and students of Virginia Tech’s Animal and Poultry Sciences Department at “Gobbler’s Rest,” an enclosure located inside the Livestock Judging Pavilion on campus in Blacksburg, Virginia.
+The public is able to visit Gobbler’s Rest and learn about the university’s teaching, research and outreach programs in animal and poultry sciences and veterinary medicine.

-The turkeys’ presence will help further promote the connections of modern animal agriculture, the important role our land-grant research universities play in developing techniques to help feed a hungry world, the historic observance of the traditions of Thanksgiving and the continuing importance of agriculture in our nation’s economy.
+The turkeys’ presence at Virginia Tech helps to further promote the importance of modern animal agriculture, the role our land-grant research universities play in developing techniques to help feed a hungry world and the historic observance of the traditions of Thanksgiving.

 The historic connection with Virginia Tech and the National Turkey Federation also has an unexpected beginning.